-Arson- Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling, house, public building, motor vehicle or aircraft, personal property, etc. Burglary-The unlawful entry of a structure to commit a felony or a theft.
+Burglary-The unlawful entry of a structure to commit a felony or a theft.
 For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.

-Dating Violence- Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+Dating Violence-Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the person involved in the relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 It does not include acts covered under the definition of domestic violence.

-Destruction/Damage/Vandalism of Property-To willfully or maliciously destroy, damage, deface, or otherwise injure real or person property without the consent of the owner or the person having custody or control of it.
-Destruction/Damage Vandalism of Property must be reported if associated with a hate crime.

-Domestic Violence- A felony or misdemeanor crime of violence committed by: a current or former spouse or intimate partner of the victim; a person with whom the victim shares a child in common; a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; and, any person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+Destruction/Damage/Vandalism of Property- To willfully or maliciously destroy, damage, deface, or otherwise injure real or person property without the consent of the owner or the person having custody or control of it.
+Destruction/Damage Vandalism of Property must be reported if associated with a hate crime. person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; and, any person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.